IKoshelev/ui-app-architecture-showcases/README.md

 # Requirments

 **Disclaimer**: this requirements are intentionally formulated in a realistic manner, rather than best possible manner.
 Use commonsense and look at API signatures.
+Unless someone specifically told you otherwise, this task is not about aesthetics or CSS.
+This task is about code quality and architecture.
+Final result does not have to look exactly like sketch, or be beautiful, but must have correct behavior.

 Desired final result sketch: